wso2/docs-choreo-dev/en/developer-docs/docs/references/troubleshoot-choreo.md

       This occurs due to specifying an incorrect build output directory when you set up your Angular application in Choreo.
 To resolve the issue, follow the guidelines given below:

        - Ensure that the build output directory correctly points to where your Angular build script outputs the files.
-The deafult output directory is `dist/<project-name>`.
+The default output directory is `dist/<project-name>`.
        - Make sure to reconfigure the build settings if the current configuration is incorrect.

 - ### An error occurs in the container Trivy scan when building a BYOC component.